 The Rainbow Clinic

-The Tommy’s Rainbow Clinic, established in 2013 at St. Mary’s, provides specialist care and support for parents who have suffered a stillbirth or neonatal death.
-Run by Alex Heazell, the clinic has been so successful that we have now opened a second Rainbow Clinic in South Manchester, allowing us to give even more women the care they need.
+The Tommy’s Rainbow Clinic, established in 2013 at St. Mary’s Hospital, provides specialist care and support for parents who have suffered a stillbirth or neonatal death.
+Run by Dr Alex Heazell, the clinic has been so successful that we have now opened a second Rainbow Clinic at Wythenshawe Hospital in South Manchester.
+This has enabled us to increase the number of families who can access the Rainbow Clinic by 30%.

 Read more about the Rainbow Clinic